How it Started...

 Even though this seems like a simple idea, if it worked, it could produce profound results.

-In 2018 thousands of musicians from at least 70 countries and over 700 cities participated and the movement continues to grow every day.
+In 2018 thousands of musicians from at least 70 countries and thousands of cities participated and the movement continues to grow every day.

 Musicians from across the globe, regardless of their differences, are finding common ground through music.